Val Chmerkovskiy & Jenna Johnson’s Wedding Party To Include Adam Rippon As A Bridesman

-Dancing With the Stars lovebirds Val Chmerkovskiy and Jenna Johnson will have at least three mirrorball champions in their wedding.
-The bride and groom-to-be are both winners of the ABC celebrity ballroom’s coveted prize—Jenna is the most recent pro to dance her way to victory, while Val won the trophy in seasons 20 and 23 with Rumer Willis and Laurie Hernandez, respectively— and at least one of their attendants has those same bragging rights.
+Dancing with the Stars lovebirds Val Chmerkovskiy and Jenna Johnson will have at least three mirrorball champions in their wedding.
+The bride and groom-to-be are both winners of the ABC celebrity ballroom’s coveted prize—Jenna is the most recent pro to dance her way to victory, while Val won the trophy in Seasons 20 and 23 with Rumer Willis and Laurie Hernandez, respectively— and at least one of their attendants has those same bragging rights.

-Val Chmerkovskiy recently joined Olympic skater Adam Rippon and choreographer Mandy Moore on Good Morning America for the announcement that they will be the judging team for the upcoming Dancing With the Stars: Juniors spinoff.
+Val Chmerkovskiy recently joined Olympic skater Adam Rippon and choreographer Mandy Moore on Good Morning America for the announcement that they will be the judging team for the upcoming Dancing with the Stars: Juniors spinoff.
 But during the interview, Chmerkovskiy revealed that Rippon, Jenna’s mirrorball winning celebrity partner, will also be in their wedding party.

 Rippon initially played coy when asked about his duties, saying he may be a “flower boy” in the wedding.
-But Chmerkovskiy upped his fellow Dancing With the Stars: Juniors judge to bridesman status.
+But Chmerkovskiy upped his fellow Dancing with the Stars: Juniors judge to bridesman status.

 “Well, let’s do an exclusive,” Val told the GMA hosts.
 “I believe that Adam will be a bridesman.
 Is that what it’s called?”